 Do you need special travel insurance for Cuba?

 Yes.
+Medical insurance for Cuba is required to enter the country.
 Cuba is usually included in the group of countries that include the USA and the Caribbean, which attract higher insurance premiums, usually due to either the higher cost of medical assistance or the difficulties of providing more advanced medical support in smaller communities.

 It’s extremely important to check the small print of your policy to ensure that your policy covers you for, for instance, diving if you plan to dive.

 What do you need to take into account when buying Travel Insurance for Cuba?

 There are a number of things you need to take into consideration when buying travel insurance Cuba.
 We’ve detailed these below.

 Cuba is a unique location to visit.
 You won’t necessarily find all the adventure sports and activities that you would in other Caribbean locations – but you will find boat trips, diving, snorkelling, bicycling, rock climbing and horse riding.

 If you plan to undertake any of these activities, then you need to ensure that it’s covered on your insurance.